fabschurt/ansible-role-ubuntu-base/README.md

 [![Travis CI](https://img.shields.io/travis/rust-lang/rust.svg)](https://travis-ci.org/fabschurt/ansible-role-ubuntu-base)

-This is a simple & easy Ansible role that can be used to set up a bare Ubuntu base system.
+This is a simple 'n' easy Ansible role that can be used to set up a bare Ubuntu base system.
 It's really a bootstrap role, so it's better if it's executed as early as possible in your configuration/provisioning workflow.